Are you a creative person? Then perhaps you’ll enjoy this post about the best street arts in Europe!

 The 19th district of Rue de L’Ourcq, Place Igor Stravinsky in the 3rd and 4th district, Le Mur Oberkampf in the 11th district, The left bank in the 7th district, Chinatown in 13h district and the list goes on.

-Belgrade is so much popular in street arts around the world that there are even books launched on it, showcasing the creative street arts.
+Belgrade in Serbia is so much popular in street arts around the world that there are even books launched on it, showcasing the creative street arts.
 In this city, every corner is painted with graffitis, stencil work, fillings, tags, and murals.
 The street art culture in Belgrade was started back in 1988 drawing and inspiration from Paris and Berlin that were the first to do street arts in Europe.

 A lot of famous Serbian artists from the 80s until now have given the city a colorful look with their beautiful creations.
 Most of Belgrade’s most exquisite art you will find in the area of Savamala, which is an industrial location featuring docks and warehouses.
 The district is painted with various creative animated Graffitis.